What You Can See in 5 – 10 Hours Between Flights

 - A quick local snack stop

-With more time available, visitors can explore Singapore beyond the skyline and experience historic neighbourhoods.
+With more time available, visitors can go beyond the skyline and explore heritage districts, local food culture, and neighbourhoods with distinct identities.

 - Gardens by the Bay exterior walk